great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_snowflake.md

     ```
     Replace `YOUR_ACCESS_TOKEN` and `YOUR_ORGANIZATION_ID` with the values you copied previously.

 3. Optional.
+If you created a temporary file to record your user access token and Organization ID, delete it.

+4. Optional.
 Run the following command to use the GX Agent image as the base image and optionally add custom commands:

    ```bash title="Terminal input"
    FROM greatexpectations/agent
    RUN echo "custom_commands"
    ```
-4. Optional.
+5. Optional.
 Run the following command to rebuild the Docker image:

    ```bash title="Terminal input"
    docker build -t myorg/agent
    ```
-5. Optional.
+6. Optional.
 Run `docker ps` or open Docker Desktop to confirm the agent is running.

 </TabItem>
 <TabItem value="kubernetes">